 project

 To define more complex transformations without retaining all original columns, you can use DataFrame.project to take in a DataFrame as input and project to new columns based on provided expressions.
-In these expressions, you can use the underscore notation _ to reference columns within your source DataFrame, and utilize the chalk.functions library for a variety of operations.
+In these expressions, you can use the underscore notation _ to reference columns within your source DataFrame, and utilize the chalk.functions library (typically imported as F) for a variety of operations.

 tbl = pa.table(